go-noisegate/noisegate/README.md

 # Noise Gate

-Noise Gate is the Golang test runner with the noise reduction feature.
+Noise Gate is the Golang test runner with the noise reduction.

-When you run the tests, the tool eliminates the unimportant tests for the faster test results.
+When you run the tests, the tool eliminates the unimportant tests for the *faster test results*.

 [image]()